bestiosdeveloper/PKLoader/README.md

 1) `indicatorPadding` used to give the padding for the indicator animation.
 Default: `UIEdgeInsets(top: 5.0, left: 5.0, bottom: 5.0, right: 5.0)`

 1) `shouldMakeRound` decides weather make the passed view circular or not.
-Default: `true`
+Default: `false`

 ## Licence